Environmental & Economic Development Department

 - Carry out the long-range planning vision for the community’s future as described in the 2030 Comprehensive Plan and the City Council’s goals.

 professionalsand the public through pre-development meetings, literature, city website, and the permit process.

 - Educate city staff and the community in developing a sustainable “green building practices and methods”, including the promotion and implementation through incentives of green construction and the Maplewood Green Building Program.

-- Promote high quality building and site design by recommending and requiring enhanced amenities during city development and building reviews.
+high qualitybuilding and site design by recommending and requiring enhanced amenities during city development and building reviews.

 - Provide leadership by serving as the staff liaisons and technical experts for four of the city’s citizen advisory boards and commissions.

-- Provide technical expertise and regional leadership in issues related to municipal environmental practices and critical environmental issues that influence the city.
+- Provide technical expertise and regional leadership on issues related to municipal environmental practices and critical environmental issues that influence the city.

 - Promote and manage the single-hauler solid waste and recycling programs to ensure compliance with regional and state rules and regulations.

 DuWayne KonewkoEnvironmental & Economic Development DirectorPhone: (651) 249-2330

 Konewkobecame the Director of Maplewood’s Environmental & Economic Development Department in 2016.
 Mr. Konewko has also served as the Parks and Recreation Director and Deputy Public Works Director since coming to the City of Maplewood in 2002.
 DuWayne is responsible for the City’s building inspection, code enforcement, economic development, environmental & natural resources, health, housing and planning.